 Policy Research Units - Working Age Research Specification

-Please note: This research specification was used in the competition for the NIHR PRP Policy Research Units, and a Working Age unit was not commissioned.
-This document is provided to inform discussion at the event so that we can ensure that the new funding call is focusing on priority areas and asking appropriate questions.
-Does it look to be addressing the most relevant themes?
+This document is provided to inform discussions around the scope of a new NIHR Policy Research Programme funding call on research to improve health for people of working age.
+This is to ensure that the new funding call is focusing on priority areas and asking appropriate questions, such as Does it look to be addressing the most relevant themes?
 How would it need to change to become a new NIHR call?